 All chapters will use the Sample Chapter Bylaws provided by CSI (shown below or downloadable in pdf).

-Chapters who desire changes may add an addendum to the bylaws by completing the Chapter Bylaws Rubric.
-All proposed changes will be reviewed and approved by the CSI Chief Executive Officer
+Chapters who desire changes may add an addendum to the bylaws by completing the Chapter Bylaws Revision Rubric.
+All proposed changes will be reviewed and approved by the CSI Chief Executive Officer.

 A final approved version of the chapter bylaws (with addendum if applicable) will be provided by CSI; the bylaws will be linked on the chapter group home page and include an approval stamp and date.